sagebind/evflow/README.md

 Evflow (/ˈɛvfloʊ/) is an open and extensible event loop library for asynchronous programming in PHP.
 It is taken from many lessons learned from other attempts at asynchronous programming in PHP, especially from [ReactPHP](http://reactphp.org).
 Evflow is currently an experiment, and will be changed constantly as new ideas take form.

 ## Usage
 Here is how to use the current version of the code if you want to play around.
-The following code does an operation after 2 seconds, another after 15 seconds, gets a line of input from the console, and downloads a slow webpage, all concurrently.
-You can type in a line of input at any point during the program and it will be successfuly and immediately captured.
+The following code does an operation after 2 seconds, another after 15 seconds, gets a line of input from the console, and downloads a slow web page, all concurrently.
+You can type in a line of input at any point during the program and it will be successfully and immediately captured.

 ```php
 <?php